Md-Roni024/Md-Roni024/README.md

 </h1>

 # I'm Roni Hossain,
-#### Studing in CSE at Bangabandhu Sheikh Mujibur Rahman Sciecne and Technology University, Gopalganj-8100, Bangladesh.
+#### Completed a Bachelor's degree in Computer Science and Engineering (CSE) from Gopalganj Science and Technology University, Gopalganj-8100, Bangladesh
-- I'm  pationate about Java, JavaScript and Machine Learning.
+- I'm  pationate about TypeScript, JavaScript and LLM.
-- I'm currently learning React.js
-- Working on a Machine Learning
+- Currently working as a Junior Software Engineer at ImpleVista.
 - How to reach me: <a href="mailto: roni.cse024@gmail.com">roni.cse024@gmail.com</a>
 <hr>